It is the intention of Taproot Community Kitchen to:

 It received its designation as a tax-exempt 501 (c) (3) organization in May of 2016.
 It is certified by the State of Washington and San Juan County for food production.
 2020 marked its first full year of operation.

-Randall Waugh, Board Member and Chair, Taproot and Kitchen Operations Manager, has more than 15 years of experience as an entrepreneur and owner of Waugh Enterprises LLC, a food production company which is located on Lopez Island.
+Randall Waugh, Board Member and Chair, has more than 15 years of experience as an entrepreneur and owner of Waugh Enterprises LLC, a food production company which is located on Lopez Island.
 He also serves as the Operations Manager of Taproot Kitchen.

 As Operations Manager of Taproot Kitchen, Mr. Waugh is responsible for monitoring: equipment operation, vendor/user compliance with operational policies, and facility security and safety.
 In addition, he maintains schedules for facility usage and all related record keeping.
 He is also Taproot’s liaison with the property owner.

-Jean Perry, Board Member and Vice-Chair has nearly 40 years of experience in food production as well as kitchen and restaurant management.
+Jean Perry, Board Secretary has nearly 40 years of experience in food production as well as kitchen and restaurant management.

 Ms. Perry’s first commercial food venture began with Guido’s Pizza, in Seattle WA.
 Guido’s grew to two locations grossing more than $600,000/year and employing more than 50 people.
 Ms. Perry, along with three partners, was responsible for envisioning, designing, building out, and managing this lively business.